radiantlogic-v8/documentation-new/documentation/hardening-guide/01-securing-radiantone-configuration-and-administration.md

 11. Stop the RadiantOne service on all nodes.
 12. Stop all ZooKeeper services in the ensemble.
 13. Restart the ZooKeeper services one at a time until all servers are back online.
-14. Restart the RadiantOne service on all nodes.
-Once the RadiantOne service is back online, you should see the Main Control Panel > Dashboard tab indicate the ZK SSL port.
+14. Restart the RadiantOne service on all nodes. <!--Once the RadiantOne service is back online, you should see the Main Control Panel > Dashboard tab indicate the ZK SSL port.

 #### Using Your Own Certificates